-During the accreditation survey, ACHC determines whether the organization is meeting the intent of ACHC Accreditation Standards.
+During the accreditation survey, ACHC determines whether the organization is meeting the intent of the ACHC Accreditation Standards.
 Proof of compliance is based upon items such as:

-- 1. Review of resident records
+- a.
+Review of client/patient records

-- 2. Examination of personnel files
+- b.
+Personnel files

-- 3. Review of policies and procedures
+- c.
+Policies and procedures

-- 4. Observations
+- d.
+Observations

-- 5. Interviews
+- e.
+Interviews

-It is the organization's responsibility to ensure compliance with ACHC Accreditation Standards at all times during the accreditation period.
+It is the organization's responsibility to ensure compliance with the ACHC Accreditation Standards at all times during the accreditation period.
 ACHC will release and communicate any updates/changes to ACHC Accreditation Standards every year on or around February 1.
-These updates/ changes will have an effective date of June 1 of the same year in which they are released.
+These updates/changes will have an effective date of June 1 of the same year in which they are released.
 However, in response to regulatory changes or requirements, ACHC Accreditation Standards may be updated at any time.
 Organizations must be compliant with any changes on the effective date.